laurapacis/100-days-of-code/log.md

 **Thoughts**: Today was the last day of class in the DCI course.
 Testing seems interesting, but I am glad we are done with the curriculum and that from next week I can start focusing on design a Three.js with the final project.

 **Link to work**: Nothing to link

+### Day 48: April 23, 2021

+**Today's Progress**: Add new feature to my new portfolio

+**Thoughts**: Today was a bit stressful, a had three meetings and was also preparing my job application documents.
+I think tomorrow I will rest the whole day.

+**Link to work**: Nothing to link